mdgordo/nepal_earthquake/README.md

 WB_HRVS_descriptive.Rmd generates the descriptive statistics, summary stats, and Townsend regressions. eq_survey_analysis.Rmd generates the correlates of earthquake damages discussed in the paper, with tables in the appendix.

-WB_HRVS_estimation_pooled.Rmd generates the regression discontinuity results. rdhelpers.R contains functions called in this script.
+WB_HRVS_estimation_pooled.Rmd generates the regression discontinuity results. rdhelpers.R and rdrobustr.r contain functions called in this script. eq_survey_analysis.r generates the tables in the appendix showing the determinants of earthquake damages.

-gmmprep.R prepares the raw data for the structural calibration. gmm.R calibrates the model.
-VFIfunctions.R contains helper functions used by both of these scripts.
+gmmprep.r adjusts the raw data for lifecycle and household composition to prepare it for the structural estimation step. gmm.r uses GMM to calibrate the structural model.
+VFIfunctions.R contains helper functions used by these scripts.

 VFI.Rmd uses the final calibrated value function to perform counterfactuals and compare model simulations to the RD results.